OpenTermsArchive/contrib-versions/Facebook/Terms of Service.md

-Plain Text Terms of Service Facebook Ads Controls Privacy Basics Cookies Policy Data Policy More Resources
+Plain Text Terms of Service Section 3.2 will be updated effective October 1, 2020.
+Click here to preview the new version.
+Facebook Ads Controls Privacy Basics Cookies Policy Data Policy More Resources

 *   View a printable version of the Terms of Service

-Terms of Service
+Terms of Service Section 3.2 will be updated effective October 1, 2020.
+Click here to preview the new version.

 Welcome to Facebook!